JJ-Ju/multi-cli/docs/cli/configuration.md

 ## Settings files

-Gemini CLI uses JSON settings files for persistent configuration.
+Ionesco CLI uses JSON settings files for persistent configuration.
 There are four locations for these files:

 - **System defaults file:**
   - **Location:** `/etc/gemini-cli/system-defaults.json` (Linux), `C:\ProgramData\gemini-cli\system-defaults.json` (Windows) or `/Library/Application Support/GeminiCli/system-defaults.json` (macOS).
 The path can be overridden using the `GEMINI_CLI_SYSTEM_DEFAULTS_PATH` environment variable.
   - **Scope:** Provides a base layer of system-wide default settings.
 These settings have the lowest precedence and are intended to be overridden by user, project, or system override settings.
 - **User settings file:**
   - **Location:** `~/.gemini/settings.json` (where `~` is your home directory).
-  - **Scope:** Applies to all Gemini CLI sessions for the current user.
+  - **Scope:** Applies to all Ionesco CLI sessions for the current user.
 User settings override system defaults.
 - **Project settings file:**
   - **Location:** `.gemini/settings.json` within your project's root directory.
-  - **Scope:** Applies only when running Gemini CLI from that specific project.
+  - **Scope:** Applies only when running Ionesco CLI from that specific project.
 Project settings override user settings and system defaults.
 - **System settings file:**
   - **Location:** `/etc/gemini-cli/settings.json` (Linux), `C:\ProgramData\gemini-cli\settings.json` (Windows) or `/Library/Application Support/GeminiCli/settings.json` (macOS).
 The path can be overridden using the `GEMINI_CLI_SYSTEM_SETTINGS_PATH` environment variable.
-  - **Scope:** Applies to all Gemini CLI sessions on the system, for all users.
+  - **Scope:** Applies to all Ionesco CLI sessions on the system, for all users.
 System settings act as overrides, taking precedence over all other settings files.
-May be useful for system administrators at enterprises to have controls over users' Gemini CLI setups.
+May be useful for system administrators at enterprises to have controls over users' Ionesco CLI setups.

 **Note on environment variables in settings:** String values within your `settings.json` files can reference environment variables using either `$VAR_NAME` or `${VAR_NAME}` syntax.
 These variables will be automatically resolved when the settings are loaded.
 For example, if you have an environment variable `MY_API_TOKEN`, you could use it in `settings.json` like this: `"apiKey": "$MY_API_TOKEN"`.

-> **Note for Enterprise Users:** For guidance on deploying and managing Gemini CLI in a corporate environment, please see the [Enterprise Configuration](./enterprise.md) documentation.
+> **Note for Enterprise Users:** For guidance on deploying and managing Ionesco CLI in a corporate environment, please see the [Enterprise Configuration](./enterprise.md) documentation.

 ### The `.gemini` directory in your project

-In addition to a project settings file, a project's `.gemini` directory can contain other project-specific files related to Gemini CLI's operation, such as:
+In addition to a project settings file, a project's `.gemini` directory can contain other project-specific files related to Ionesco CLI's operation, such as:

 - [Custom sandbox profiles](#sandboxing) (e.g., `.gemini/sandbox-macos-custom.sb`, `.gemini/sandbox.Dockerfile`).